Danilo, Crown Prince of Montenegro: Personal life

-Prince Danilo was married to Duchess Jutta of Mecklenburg (1880–1946), Duchess of Mecklenburg-Strelitz and by birth member of the House of Mecklenburg.
+Prince Danilo was married to Duchess Augusta Charlotte Jutta of Mecklenburg-Strelitz (1880–1946), Duchess of Mecklenburg-Strelitz, by birth member of an ancient House of Mecklenburg.
 She was the eldest daughter of Adolf Friedrich V, Grand Duke of Mecklenburg-Strelitz and his wife, Princess Elisabeth of Anhalt, granddaughter of British Princess Augusta of Cambridge.
+The pair met in Russia, where Danilo was visiting his sisters Milica and Anastasia, while Jutta was staying with her cousin, Duchess Helene of Mecklenburg-Strelitz.
 The marriage was childless.
 After his renunciation in 1921, Danilo spent most of his life living in Nice.

 He died in Vienna (which had recently been annexed by Nazi Germany) in 1939 without children.

 Danilo is famous as a one-time composer, composing the music for the Serb patriotic song of his father King Nikola Onamo, 'namo!, which he published in Prague.